%E

 Can I use percent error for estimates or predictions?

-What's the relationship between percent error and residuals?
+What is the relationship between percent error and residuals?

 Residuals (measured - predicted) show direction and magnitude.
 Percent error is |residual| / |true| × 100, showing magnitude as percentage.
-Residuals preserve sign; percent error doesn't.
+Residuals preserve sign; percent error does not.

 How does sample size affect percent error?